Powerlearnproject/se-day1-assignment-MargaretKerubo/README.md

 - Design the software architecture, database schema, and interaction between system components.
 - Maintaining and updating software to keep it functional.
 - Debugging and resolving issues that arise during development or reported after deployment.
-- Ccollaborating with other team members to ensure best practice when developing software.
+- Collaborating with other team members to ensure best practice when developing software.
 - Participate in code reviews to ensure the quality of the code and help identify potential issues.
 - reporting to the project manager about the progress of the software development.

 Quality Assurance Engineer:
 - Collaborate with stakeholders to understand and clarify software requirement.
-- Ccreate development standards and procedures for the programmers to follow
+- Create development standards and procedures for the programmers to follow
 - Confirm that the software meets the requirement before deployment.
 - Analyse the product to identify bugs and suggest changes to make them more efficient.
 - Develop and execute automation scripts using open source tools.